Legonzaur/blog/_posts/2023-07-01-tone-introduction-en.markdown

 * Data display
 <object style="max-width:100%" data="{{site.baseurl}}/assets/images/diagram-tone-simple-en.svg" type="image/svg+xml" class="mailicon"></object>

-The project has been created the 15 march 2023.
-At the moment you read this article, more than <span id=toneKills>8</span> million `kills` have been recorded in the database.
+The project has been created on the 15 of March 2023.
+At the time of you reading this article, more than <span id=toneKills>8</span> million `kills` have been recorded in the database.

 <script type="application/javascript">
     window.addEventListener('DOMContentLoaded', async () => {